airlocked50/talent-zoom/README.md

   - tablet ajusted margins and paddings
   - mobile ajusted content order, margins and paddings
 - created modules routes
-  - navbar, footer and leadpsace can now be reused on the site
+  - navbar, footer can now be reused on the site
 - created employers route
   - new path /employers
   - added navbar